lexibank/tlopo/out/vol3/chapter11.md

 Selection has resulted in cultivars with thick but pliable leaves with edges free from spines, which serve as rain hoods and are used for making mats and baskets.
 In Vanuatu baskets are made from leaves softened in the fire, cut into narrow strips, steeped in water, then bleached and dried in the sun ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 216-217).

-The alimentary use of P. tectorius is less significant than uses of its leaves, but it is re- ported from Papua New Guinea, Vanuatu, Tonga and Samoa.
+The alimentary use of P. tectorius is less significant than uses of its leaves, but it is reported from Papua New Guinea, Vanuatu, Tonga and Samoa.
 The ripe globular fruit are sucked to obtain a sweet juice, perhaps more by children than by adults.
 This practice may have been far more common in the past, before the arrival of sweetened soft drinks ([Walter & Sam 2002](../references.md#source-WalterandSam2002):217, [Bourke n.d.](../references.md#source-Bourkend)).
 On Waya (Fiji) the juice was famine food ([Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
 [Barrau](../references.md#source-Barrau1962) ([1962](../references.md#source-Barrau1962): 88) reports that the ends of the aerial roots are baked and eaten in some Micronesian and Polynesian societies, especially in atoll communities, where its fruits are also an important food source.

-On W aya the trunks are used for house rafters and leaves for thatching ([Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
+On Waya the trunks are used for house rafters and leaves for thatching ([Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).

 POc &ast;padran appears to have specifically denoted Pandanus tectorius, but was evidently also used as a generic for pandanus species.
 POc &ast;kiRe and &ast;poipoi probably denoted only P. tectorius or perhaps certain cultivars of P. tectorius.